AnyLog-co/documentation/blockchain commands.md

 blockchain get cluster where table[dbms] = purpleair and table[name] = cos_data bring [cluster][id] separator = ,
 </pre>

+### Queries over the Metadata
+Metadata queries evaluate the data in the local JSON file.
+Queries are done in 2 steps:
+* Using the command ```blockchain get``` - retrieving the JSON objects that satisfy the search criteria.
+* Using the command ```bring``` - pulling and formatting the values from the retrieved JSON objects.

 ## The blockchain insert command
 The ***blockchain insert*** command adds a policy to the blockchain ledger.